F0xedb/IS-HTTP-HEADER/README.md

 To get a local copy up and running follow these simple steps.
-This software has been tested on RHEL 8, Arch linux and TOS linux It should work on most Operating systems as long as they have Python3 installed
+This software has been tested on RHEL 8, Arch linux and TOS linux It should work on most Operating systems as long as they have Python3 installed with pytz (python timezone)

 ### Prerequisites